From the Criminal Investigations Unit at PCT 5 PENS Police Email Notification System

-Our Entering Autos in neighborhoods have gone down.
-Don’t let your guard down at home though!
+Our Entering Autos in neighborhoods have increased in the area south of Macland Rd.
+Don’t let your guard down and call 911 when you hear or see anything suspicious lurking around in the middle of the night.
 Continue to follow our crime prevention tips below.

-There is an organized crime group that has targeted a few vehicles at Lost Mountain Park and a couple at a parking lot on Villa Rica Rd.
-These are occurring during daytime hours at locations likely for women to leave their purses in the vehicles.
+The organized crime group that has targeted vehicles at Lost Mountain Park for a few vehicles last month broke into two more vehicles on Thursday 7/12.
+These are occurring during daytime hours at parks and other locations likely for victims to leave their purses and wallets in the vehicles.
 Some of them were unlocked vehicles and others were smashed windows when the purses were left in open view.
 The criminals immediately use the stolen credit cards to purchase gift cards.
-They also have committed fraudulent bank transactions.
+They will also commit fraudulent bank transactions using any stolen checks.

 WHAT YOU CAN DO

-- Prevent Entering Autos by locking your vehicles, removing items of value, and items that appear to contain valuables.
+- Lock your vehicles and remove items of value and items that appear to contain valuables.

 - Keep your vehicle locked and your purse or wallet on your person while fueling at the gas station.